-This means that, for an average 6 kW system, your gross cost (before you subtract any tax credits or other incentives) would be anywhere from $16,080 to $20,280.
+This means that, for a 6 kW system, your gross cost (before you subtract any tax credits or other incentives) would be anywhere from $13,500 to $17,820.
 Additionally, most homeowners end up paying much less than the total gross cost.
-With the 30 percent federal tax credit for solar, which everyone is eligible for, a 6 kW system with JinkoSolar would cost anywhere from $11,256 to $15596.
+With the 26 percent federal tax credit for solar, which everyone is eligible for, a 6 kW system with JinkoSolar would cost anywhere from $9,990 to $13,187.
 There are plenty of state-level solar incentives and rebates that can help you reduce upfront costs even further.

 JinkoSolar panels may not offer the absolute best efficiency or performance in the solar industry, but thanks to their low price they’re still an appealing choice for shoppers comparing solar quotes on the EnergySage Solar Marketplace.
 Solar PV systems with JinkoSolar panels fall on the lower end of prices quoted to users on the EnergySage Solar Marketplace.

 How to find the best price on Jinko solar panels

 The best way to determine whether JinkoSolar solar panels are the best solar panels for your home is to review multiple quotes with different solar equipment options before making a decision.
 When you compare all of your options on the EnergySage Solar Marketplace, you’ll find the right combination of price and quality that meets your needs.

 Many of our qualified, pre-vetted solar installers offer JinkoSolar solar panels in their quotes to EnergySage users.
 When registering, simply note in your profile that you’re interested in receiving quotes that include JinkoSolar panels for your home.